Is a Chiropractor Covered by Medicare | Sydney Spinal Care-2

 Medicare does not cover a standard chiropractic visit.

-However, you may be eligible for a Medicare rebate if your GP sets up a GP Management Plan (GPMP), previously known as a Chronic Disease Management (CDM) or EPC Plan.
+However, you may be eligible for a Medicare rebate if your GP sets up a GP Chronic Condition Management Plan (GPCCMP) — the updated plan that replaced the former GP Management Plan (GPMP) and Team Care Arrangements (TCA) from 1 July 2025.

 Under this plan, Medicare provides up to five subsidised allied health services per calendar year, shared across all eligible allied health providers such as chiropractors, physiotherapists, dietitians, podiatrists and psychologists.
 Your GP will determine which services are clinically appropriate based on your condition.